 The government-wide financial statements (i.e., the statement of net assets and the statement of changes in net assets) report information on all of the nonfiduciary activities of the primary government and its component units.
-For the most part, the effect of interfund activity has been removed from these statements.
+Interfund activity constituting reimbursements for expenditures or expenses previously recorded in another fund, for the most part, has been removed from these statements.
+This avoids reporting the same expenditure or expense twice and eliminates the associated reimbursement revenue.
 Governmental-activities, which normally are supported by taxes and intergovernmental revenues, are reported separately from business-type activities, which rely to a significant extent on fees and charges for support.